How to Establish Salary Ranges

 - Ranking — The ranking method categorizes job roles based on the overall value and complexity within your organization.

-- Points — The points method is more complex and uses a predetermined scale (e.g. 1-10) for the importance of key job elements.
-Jobs are scored based on the total number of points and pay ranges are assigned accordingly.
+- Points — The points method is more complex and uses a predetermined scale (e.g., 1-10) for the importance of key job elements.
+Jobs are scored based on the total number of points, and minimum pay rates are assigned accordingly.

 - Classification — This system categorizes comparable job content and value (such as executive, managerial, skilled and semi-skilled labor).
 This method works well for larger organizations and puts jobs of the same class into similar compensation packages.